yungchou/contoso.insurance/Whiteboard design session/WDS student guide - Building a resilient IaaS architecture.md

     -   Customers: search the catalog of inventory, order parts, schedule repairs and provide support

-    -   Third-party manufacturing plants and factories: supply manufacturing schedules to Litware
+    -   Third-party manufacturing plants and factories: supply manufacturing schedules to Contoso

 ### Customer needs